-If student is tardy, they must report to the main office to receive a time-stamped readmit.
+Students who are tardy, they must report to the main office to receive a time-stamped readmit.
 Students are responsible to provide their tardy slip to the teacher.
 Excessive tardiness will result in disciplinary action.
-Auto dialer will report tardy and absences daily to parents.
+An automated phone call will report tardies and absences daily to parents.

-Excused Tardy:
+Excused Tardies:

-Excused tardy includes: illness, extreme weather conditions, medical/dental appointment or late bus (student must be on bus list to qualify).
+Excused tardies include: illnesses, extreme weather conditions, medical/dental appointments or late busses (students must be on the bus list to qualify).

-Unexcused Tardy:
+Unexcused Tardies:

-Unexcused tardy include anything not listed as an excused tardy (see excused tardy).
+Unexcused tardies include anything not listed as an excused tardy.
 Note: Any unexcused arrival after 30 minutes constitutes a truancy (see truancy policy).

-Consequences for excessive unexcused tardy
+Consequences for excessive unexcused tardies